pratikdatey/Pratik_model/README.md

 * model.cross_validation()
 * model.overfitting()

+Check Pratik_Model_Package.ipynb file on Github for practical code.

-# Pratik_model for Classification:
+Pratik_model for Classification:
- will check the performance on this Classification models:
+It will check the performance on this Classification models:
 - Passive Aggressive Classifier
 - Decision Tree Classifier
 - Random Forest Classifier